Today I’m sharing an easy way to update old pottery by dipping them in paint. I’ve also added greenery to my dining room for spring!

 4. Then I let them dry upside down.
 It took a good 12 hours for them to fully dry.

-See how easy they are to create?
+See how easy these paint dipped pots are to create?

 I love that you can now see all the details that in the pottery that you couldn’t see before.
 They are now hip little vases.